 I’m sharing the ThomasNet.com article, “The Accidental Invention of the Safety Pin” because it really got me thinking.
-It’s not a typical feel good tale where happy protagonists are triumphant in the end.
-Instead, the story chronicles a true-life example of what happens when inspirational brilliance meets real need.
+It’s not a typical feel-good tale where happy protagonists are triumphant in the end.
+Instead, the story chronicles a true-life example of what happens when inspirational brilliance meets a real need.

 With our services as Ideagility, getting creative is a survival skill.
 Our smart customers, from West Coast construction company, Applied Restoration to indispensable software services provider, LifeExec, face constantly changing competitive landscapes and evolving customer needs.
 Our focus, understanding their customers and needs deeply, is the only way we can get creative in the best of ways.

 I can’t wait to see the next safety pin-type invention; maybe we’ll even be able to paint florescent masterpieces with perfectly chosen colors shooting out our fingertips.
 And, if you’d like to share a creative solution or two here, I’d be fascinated to listen.